ProjetsPL/treehouse-theme/collections/_posts/us/the-easiest-kitchen-renovation-how-to-choose-kitchen-curtains.md

 {:.distinction.distinction-information}

-If you wan to to wash kitchen curtains with flounce or made of thick materials, add some starch and bleach during the washing.
+If you want to to wash kitchen curtains with flounce or made of thick materials, add some starch and bleach during the washing.
 It helps them to retain their original shape for longer.

 ## What to use instead of kitchen curtains?
 Decorate your windows with blinds